stolksdorf/nomic-base/readme.md

 1. Amendments are to be merged in chronoloigcal order of when they are accepted.

 ### transfers
-To initiate  a transfer of any kind between two players, one of those players submits a pull request for the [players.md](players.md) outlining the exchange.
+To initiate  a transfer of any kind between two players, one of those players submits a pull request modifying [players.md](players.md) outlining the exchange.
 The other participant must approve the proposed exchange in the comments.
-Once approved a Mod will merge the change in.
+Once approved, a mod will merge the change in.
 Please mark any transfer pull request by starting the pull request name with 'TRANSFER'.

 ### moderators
 Each moderator will be set as a `collaborator` on the github repo, all other players will be `contributors`.
-Their job is to merge in approved pull requests, close disapproved ones, and update resources if need be.
+Their job is to merge in approved pull requests and update resources.
 There should be a minimum of two moderators.

 ### the arbiter
 The arbiter is an impartial non-player who, if need be, can be used for the game. eg. Determining ambigous rules, producing random numbers/results.